 On February 27, 2019, the Company entered into a \$450.0 million seven-year unsecured term loan agreement (the "2026 Unsecured Term Loan") with Capital One, National Association as administrative agent.
 The 2026 Unsecured Term Loan provides an accordion feature for up to a total of \$550.0 million borrowing capacity.
 The 2026 Unsecured Term Loan has an initial maturity date of February 27, 2026.
-Borrowings under the 2026 Unsecured Term Loan were subject to interest only payments at variable rates equal to LIBOR plus a margin between 1.45% and 2.40% per annum based on the Company's credit rating through March 12, 2021.
-On March 12, 2021, the Company amended the 2026 Unsecured Term Loan and made a \$50.0 million paydown on the loan.
-The amendment reduced the margin on variable interest rate borrowings to a range between 0.85% and 1.65% per annum based on the Company's credit rating.
-All other terms and conditions of the 2026 Unsecured Term Loan remained materially the same as those in effect prior to this amendment.
-Effective July 1, 2023, the Company amended the 2026 Unsecured Term Loan to transition to SOFR upon the cessation of LIBOR.
-Interest on borrowings bear interest at one-month SOFR plus a margin between 0.85% and 1.65% per annum based on the Company's credit rating.
-The 2026 Unsecured Term Loan is subject to a fee of 0.25% per annum on the amount of the commitment, reduced by the amount of term loans outstanding.
+Following the amendment, borrowings under the 2026 Unsecured Term Loan were subject to interest only payments at variable rates equal to LIBOR plus a margin between 1.45% and 2.40% per annum based on the Company's credit rating through March 12, 2021.
+On March 12, 2021, the Company amended the 2026 Unsecured Term Loan to reduce the margin on variable interest rate borrowings, and made a \$50.0 million paydown on the loan.
+Borrowings under the amended 2026 Unsecured Term Loan are subject to interest only payments at variable rates equal to LIBOR plus a margin between 0.85% and 1.65% per annum based on the Company's credit rating.
+Effective July 1, 2023, the Company further amended the 2026 Unsecured Term Loan to transition to SOFR upon the cessation of LIBOR.
+Interest on borrowings bear interest at one-month adjusted SOFR plus a margin between 0.85% and 1.65% per annum on the amount of the commitment, reduced by the amount of term loans outstanding.